Millhouses, Sheffield

 Ecclesall Corn Mill—the mill that gives Millhouses its name.

-Millhouses is a neighbourhood in the City of Sheffield, England.
+Millhouses is a suburb in the City of Sheffield, England.
 It is located in Ecclesall ward; in the south-western portion of the city on the northwest bank of the River Sheaf.
 Its origins lie in a small hamlet that grew around the Ecclesall Corn Mill.
 It has a population (2006 estimate) of 4,424.

 The agriculture and industries of this area are now largely gone, leaving Millhouses as a mostly residential area.
 Local amenities include three schools, a 12.87 ha park, three pubs, three supermarkets, three churches, several restaurants and cafés and numerous small shops.